malhaouit/alx-interview/0x01-lockboxes/README.md

 ## About Me
 Hello!
 I'm a recent graduate from [ALX Africa](https://www.alxafrica.com/), a school that offers comprehensive software engineering programs.
 Through my education at ALX Africa, I've gained substantial knowledge and hands-on experience in various aspects of software development.

-Please note that I am not permitted to share specific resources, examples, or proprietary information from ALX Africa.
+Please note that I am not permitted to share specific resources, tasks detail, examples, or proprietary information from ALX Africa.
 However, I am excited to share my personal projects and the solutions I've developed.
 While this summary may not cover every detail, it should provide you with a solid understanding of my work and the code I've written.
 I encourage you to explore, learn, and use these resources freely.

 Feel free to connect with me on my professional networks:
 - [LinkedIn](https://www.linkedin.com/in/abdelmounaim-malhaoui/)